 When J. R. passed away in 2008, he left behind not only his legacy but also a collection of vintage tractors.
 While deciding what to do with these tractors, a new idea emerged.
 Instead of building a typical tractor museum, which would likely be under-utilized, why not build a lively community space where the tractors can be appreciated for more than just their history, they can be seen as inspiring works of human ingenuity, which have helped cultivate the world we know today and inspire the world of tomorrow.

-If you would like to see the tractors, please sign up for one of the tours offered below by calling us at 208.639.6610, emailing us at email@example.com, or stoping by our lobby during open lobby hours (Tuesday - Friday 10AM - 3PM).Tractor Tours:
+If you would like to see the tractors, please sign up for one of the tours offered below by calling us at 208.639.6610, emailing us at email@example.com, or stopping by our lobby during open lobby hours, Tuesday - Friday 8AM - 6PM or Saturdays 10AM - 5PM.Tractor Tours:

 Wednesdays at Noon